 On 15 April 1874, a sensational exhibition sparked outrage in Paris.
-Thirty artists branding themselves the Indépendantes had joined forces against the capital’s official art show, the Paris Salon.
-With their loosely painted ‘impressions’ of modern life, their canvases flouted the conservative standards enforced at the Salon.
-To crown it all, there was ‘also a woman in the group’, exclaimed the journalist Albert Wolff.
+Thirty artists branding themselves the Indépendantes had allied against the capital’s official art show, the Paris Salon.
+With their loosely painted ‘impressions’ of modern life, their canvases flouted the conservative standards enforced by the Académie des Beaux-Arts.
+To crown it all, there was ‘also a woman in the group’.
 The exhibition shocked the public, provoked the critics and dominated Parisian conversation that spring.
 It also changed history.

-Nearly 150 years later, the Impressionists (as the group became known) still hold audiences enthralled.
+Nearly 150 years later, the Impressionists still hold audiences enthralled.
 And although the male Impressionists have dominated the cultural scene, the women remain a source of particular curiosity – for in espousing Impressionism, their behaviour was doubly controversial.
-Not only did it subvert 19th-century artistic conventions; it also set them at odds with everything a woman was supposed to be.
+Not only did it subvert 19th-century artistic conventions; it set them at odds with everything a woman was supposed to be.

-Now, for the first time ever in a mainstream biography, The Women Impressionists gives these female painters a voice.
-It proposes an unprecedented group portrait of the four most prominent female Impressionists: Berthe Morisot, Mary Cassatt, Eva Gonzalès and Marie Bracquemond.
+Now, for the first time The Women Impressionists gives these painters a voice.
+It offers an unprecedented group portrait of the four most prominent female Impressionists: Berthe Morisot, Mary Cassatt, Eva Gonzalès and Marie Bracquemond.

 Catherine Hewitt has had a long career in academia, with a special interest in 19th-century French art, literature and social history.